-Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) • X-rays and other radiology services billed by the hospital \$10 copay for Medicare- covered x-rays. \$60 copay for Medicare- covered therapeutic radiology services and supplies. \$60 copay for Medicare- covered special imaging procedures and special diagnostic tests. • Medical supplies such as splints and casts 20% of the contracted rate for Medicare-covered medical supplies or casts.
-Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) X-rays and other radiology services billed by the hospital \$10 copay per day for Medicare-covered X-rays. \$60 copay per day for Medicare-covered therapeutic radiology services and supplies. \$60 copay per day for Medicare-covered special imaging procedures and special diagnostic tests.
+Medical supplies such as splints and casts 20% of the contracted rate for Medicare-covered medical supplies or casts. • Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1.800.MEDICARE (1.800.633.4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient- 20% of the contracted rate for Medicare-covered Part B chemotherapy drugs and other Part B drugs.
+There is no separate fee for the administration of chemo and other Part B drugs.
+Please note: If you receive items unrelated to the condition you are being treated for or take-home or-Outpatient.pdf or by calling 1.800.MEDICARE (1.800.633.4227).
 TTY users call 1.877.486.2048.
-You can call these numbers for free, 24 hours a 20% of the contracted rate for Medicare-covered Part B chemotherapy drugs and other Part B drugs.
-Please note: If you receive items unrelated to the condition you are being treated for or take-home supplies, you may be responsible for payment of these items. day, 7 days a week.
-This service may require prior authorization and/or referral.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+This service may require prior authorization and/or referral. supplies, you may be responsible for payment of these items.

-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-This care includes medically necessary clinical laboratory tests ordered by a participating psychiatrist or attending physician. \$35 copay for each Medicare-covered individual or group therapy visit.\$0 copay for each Medicare-covered partial hospitalization service.
-Office visits include, but are not limited to, mental health individual and group evaluation and therapy, psychological testing, and repetitive transcranial magnetic stimulation.
-Other outpatient services include intensive outpatient program, partial hospitalization/day treatment, outpatient electroconvulsive therapy and non-emergency psychiatric transportation.
+What you must pay when Services that are covered for you you get these services Outpatient mental health care\ Covered services include: \$35 copay for each Medicare-covered Mental health services provided by a state-licensed psychiatrist individual or group therapy or doctor, clinical psychologist, clinical social worker, clinical visit. nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed \$0 copay for each under applicable state laws.
+Medicare-covered partial hospitalization service.
+This care includes medically necessary clinical laboratory tests ordered by a participating psychiatrist or attending physician.
+Office visits include, but are not limited to, mental health individual and group evaluation and therapy, psychological testing\, and repetitive transcranial magnetic stimulation\.
+Other outpatient services include intensive outpatient program\, partial hospitalization/day treatment\, outpatient electroconvulsive therapy\ and non-emergency psychiatric transportation\.

 WHA has contracted with Human Affairs International of California (HAI-CA), an affiliate of Magellan Behavioral Health, to manage your mental health and alcohol and drug abuse benefits.
-If you need behavioral health treatment or have questions about your behavioral health benefits, please call HAI- CA at 1.800.424.1778.
+If you need behavioral health treatment or have questions about your behavioral health benefits, please call HAI-CA at 1.800.424.1778.
 HAI-CA must provide any authorizations required for mental health services.

+Outpatient rehabilitation services\

-This service may require prior authorization and/or referral.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various \$25 copay for each Medicare-covered occupational therapy visit. \$25 copay for each Medicare-covered physical and/or speech therapy visit. outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Covered services include: physical therapy, occupational therapy, and speech language therapy.

+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).